How to optimise content for AI-assisted search

 For example, an older article on "Digital Marketing Strategies" can be revised to include the latest data, case studies, and cutting-edge tools, such as AI-driven platforms for campaign management.
 Trends like the rising popularity of platforms such as TikTok or Snapchat for AI search among Gen Z can provide valuable context and keep the content relevant to the audience.

 Outdated recommendations should be re-evaluated and replaced with alternatives that reflect the industry's current state.
-By consistently revising content, you establish your work as reliable and forward-thinking, meeting the standards that both AI systems and human readers appreciate.
+By consistently revising content, you establish your work as reliable and forward-thinking, meeting the standards that both AI engines and human readers appreciate.

 The future of AI-assisted search